padrinobook/padrinobook/chapters/login_and_registration.md

 Let's go through the new parts:

-- User.new(params[:users]): Will create a new user object based on the information of the form attributes of the
-  @user model which which were part of the form from the views/users/new.erb page.
+- `User.new(params[:users])`: Will create a new user object based on the information of the form attributes of the `@user` model which which were part of the form from the views/users/new.erb page.
-- @user.save: Will save the user in the database.
+- `@user.save`: Will save the user in the database.
-- redirect: Will redirect the user to the root directory of our app.
+- `redirect`: Will redirect the user to the root directory of our app.

 If you send the form without any inputs, you will see that you are redirected into the root of your app.
 You can't figure out what's wrong, but luckily we have logs:

 ```bash